 There is no subclause 10.6.2.1 as in the comment and no page number is presented.
 I expect that the comment is related to 10.62.1 of 10.62 (EDMG segmentation and reassembly operation).
 The suggested clarification already exists in the subclause 10.62.1 “A pair of STAs that use segmentation and reassembly for a particular TID shall not employ MSDU fragmentation for this TID.”
 Suggest modifying to add reference.

 TGay Editor: modify (Draft 1.1)

-A pair of STAs that use segmentation and reassembly for a particular TID shall not employ MSDU fragmentation for this TID.
+A pair of STAs that use segmentation and reassembly for a particular TID shall not employ MSDU fragmentation defined in 10.5 for this TID.